agent18/agent18.github.io/_posts/2018-09-29-deliberate-practice.markdown

 > Consider, for example, a study of salespeople.
 This was a so-called
 > meta-analysis, the largest of its type ever conducted, gathering
 > data from several dozen previous studies looking at almost forty-six
-> thou- sand individuals.
+> thousand individuals.
 Studying businesspeople in the real world is
 > tough because you generally can't control the conditions, and the
 > results are often unclear; whether a decision was good or bad may
 > not be known for years.
 Salespeople make attractive subjects for
 > researchers because at least they produce something clear to
 > measure: sales.
 There may still be endless sources of noise in the
 > results, as salespeople explain elo- quently to their bosses, but
-> over time and over large numbers of sub- jects, most of that should
+> over time and over large numbers of subjects, most of that should
 > wash out.
 In this analysis of analyses, the researchers found that
 > if you ask salespeople's bosses to rate them, the ratings track
 > intelligence moder- ately well; bosses tend to think that smarter
 > salespeople are better.
 But when the researchers compared